-- 1. Accommodation (Classrooms, laboratories, demonstration rooms/labs, etc.)
+1. Accommodation (Classrooms, laboratories, demonstration rooms/labs, etc.)

-- xiii.
+xvii.
 One classroom (25 seats)

-- xiv.
+xviii.
 One lab (25 PCs)

-- 2. Technology resources (AV, data show, Smart Board, software, etc.)

-- xix.
+xxv.
 Whiteboard

-- xx.
+xxvi.
 Internet connection

-- xxi.
+xvii.
 Anti-plagiarism software

-- 3. Other resources (specify, e.g. if specific laboratory equipment is required, list requirements or attach list)
+3. Other resources (specify, e.g. if specific laboratory equipment is required, list requirements or attach list)

-1. Strategies for Obtaining Student's Feedback on Effectiveness of Teaching
+1. Strategies for Obtaining Student's Feedback on Effectiveness of Teaching ix.

-- vii.
 At the end of semester, course evaluation forms will be filled by the students electronically or on paper.
-The evaluation forms will be anonymous. - 2.
-Other Strategies for Evaluation of Teaching by the Instructor or the Department - xiii.
-Course file of the course will be maintained and evaluated by some senior faculty member. - xiv.
-Instructor evaluation is performed for every semester - 3.
-Procedures for Teaching Development - vii.
-Constant reading of new books and research papers, attending related conferences and workshops, participation in the research groups and blogs etc. - 4.
-Procedures for Verifying Standards of Student's Achievement (e.g. check marking by an independent member teaching staff of a sample of student's work, periodic exchange and remarking of tests or a sample of assignments with staff members at another institution) - xiii.
-A random sample from the marked papers may be evaluated by an independent senior faculty member. - xiv.
-Departmental quality assurance committee can review the students grades and course files to make sure that high standard of teaching is maintained. - 5.
-Describe the planning arrangements for periodically reviewing course effectiveness and planning for developing it. - xiii.
-Department has curriculum committee that periodically review courses. - xiv.
-Faculty council review offer program as per need.
+The evaluation forms will be anonymous.

+2. Other Strategies for Evaluation of Teaching by the Instructor or the Department ix.
+Constant reading of new books and research papers, attending related conferences and workshops, participation in the research groups and blogs etc.

+- xvii.
+Course file of the course will be maintained and evaluated by some senior faculty member. - xviii.
+Instructor evaluation is performed for every semester

+4. Procedures for Verifying Standards of Student's Achievement (e.g. check marking by an independent member teaching staff of a sample of student's work, periodic exchange and remarking of tests or a sample of assignments with staff members at another institution)

+- xvii.
+A random sample from the marked papers may be evaluated by an independent senior faculty member. - viii.
+Departmental quality assurance committee can review the students grades and course files to make sure that high standard of teaching is maintained.

+5. Describe the planning arrangements for periodically reviewing course effectiveness and planning for developing it.

+xvii.
+Department has curriculum committee that periodically review courses.

 Name of Course Instructor: Dr. Mohamed Nour

 Signature: Mohamed Nour Date Completed: March.
 15, 2019

-Program Coordinator:

-Signature: Date Received: